 Since mindfulness meditation is the most popular meditation practice today I’ve put it in the number one spot.
 You’ve probably heard of it before, but may not know what it is or how it is different from other meditation practices.
 Mindfulness meditation is simply paying attention to the present moment and being aware of all the sensations, thoughts, etc. that arise without judgement or attachment.
 Here is a cool video from Jon Kabat Zinn about how a mindfulness meditation practice lights up different parts of the brain and here is a link to get you started with a mindfulness practice.

 Transcendental meditation doesn’t seem to be as popular today as it was in the past, but there is still a substantial community worldwide.
-Transcendental meditation was made popular by the Beatles who learned the technique from Maharishi Mahesh Yogi.
-Transcendental meditation (TM) has it’s roots in religion and involves mantra (sound) repetition for 15-20 minutes twice daily.
+Transcendental meditation (TM) was made popular by the Beatles who learned the technique from Maharishi Mahesh Yogi.
+It has it’s roots in religion and involves mantra (sound) repetition for 15-20 minutes twice daily.
 Transcendental meditation teachers are required to undergo a certified training before they can teach and share the practice and students are initiated into the practice.

 Much research has been done on the technique, but the research has been poorly conducted and unfortunately is of little scientific value.
 But honestly, any form of meditation is likely to create positive changes in your life, so why not try TM.

 3. One of my favorite meditation practices: Mantra or Japa